-- Civil forfeiture of \$25 to \$300 per violation for any member of a governmental body who: - Knowingly attends a meeting held in violation of the open meetings law - Otherwise violates the law - A member is not liable for attending an unlawful meeting if s/he makes or votes in favor of a motion to prevent the violation from occurring.
+- The open meetings law may be enforced by the attorney general, local district attorney, or by a private relator.
 Wis.
-Stat. § 19.96. - Members of a body who-acting openly and in good faith seek and rely upon the advice of the body's official legal counsel may not be found liable for any violation.
+Stat. § 19.97: - Penalties: - Civil forfeiture of \$25 to \$300 per violation for any member of a body who knowingly attends a meeting held in violation of the open meetings law or otherwise violates the law - A member is not liable for attending an unlawful meeting if s/he makes or votes in favor of a motion to prevent the violation from occurring.
+Wis.
+Stat. § 19.96. - Members of a body who-acting openly and in good faith-seek and rely upon the advice of the body's official legal counsel may not be found liable for any violation. - An action taken at an unlawful meeting may be voidable if: - the court finds that the public interest in the enforcement of the open meetings law outweighs the public interest in sustaining the validity of the action.